CP System: Technical specifications

-List of games
+List of games (32 games)

 CP System Dash

 A year before releasing the CP System II, Capcom released an enhanced version of the original CP System dubbed the CP System Dash, which had some features that would later be used in the CP System II, such as the QSound chips.

-The CP System Dash boards have four interlocking PCBs and are contained in gray plastic boxes.
+The CP System Dash boards have four interlocking PCBs contained in gray plastic boxes; this concept of enclosing arcade PCBs in a special plastic enclosure would later be reused for the CP System II hardware.

 To combat piracy, "suicide batteries" were implemented, which power the volatile RAM which contained the manual configuration of the display hardware registers, as well as the priorities registers.
-The CPS-1 Dash 68000 code is not encrypted at all.
-If the batteries' voltage should drop below +2V, the registers manually defined in factory by Capcom in RAM would be lost, and the PPU would no longer have access to the hardware specific register set on the game used, rendering the game inoperable, and necessitating the operator sending the board to Capcom to be fixed, at their own expense.
-Unlike the CP System II, CP System Dash sound ROMs were encrypted using "Kabuki" Z80s.
+If the batteries' voltage drops below +2V, the registers manually defined in factory by Capcom in RAM would be lost, and the PPU would no longer have access to the hardware specific register set on the game used.
+This renders the game inoperable, necessitating the operator sending the board to Capcom to be fixed at their own expense.
+Unlike the CP System II, the CP System Dash sound ROMs were encrypted using "Kabuki" Z80s.
+The CP System Dash 68000 code is not encrypted at all.

-List of games
+List of games (5 games)

+All five games are developed and published by Capcom.

 Capcom Power System Changer

-A home version of the CP System, the Capcom Power System Changer or CPS Changer was released in late 1994 in Japan to compete against SNK's Neo Geo.
-Capcom released the CPS Changer as an attempt to sell their arcade games in a home-friendly format.
-The CPS Changer adapter was basically an encased SuperGun (Television JAMMA adapter), and was compatible with most JAMMA standard PCBs.
+A home video game console version of the CP System, the Capcom Power System Changer (or CPS Changer), was released in late 1994 in Japan to compete with SNK's Neo Geo AES.
+It was Capcom's attempt at selling their arcade games in a home-friendly format.

+The CPS Changer was sold as a package deal containing the console itself, one CPS Fighter joystick controller, and Street Fighter II (Dash) Turbo for 39,800 yen.
+Additional games were sold for about 20,000 yen.
+Upon its release in November 1994, Capcom initially manufactured only 1,000 units in Japan.

+The CPS Changer's adapter was basically an encased SuperGun (i.e. Television JAMMA adapter), and was compatible with most JAMMA standard PCBs.
 Capcom's "protection" against people using the CPS Changer on other arcade boards was the physical shape of the device.
-On a normal JAMMA PCB it would not attach firmly and tended to lean at odd angles, but it would work.
+On a normal JAMMA PCB, it would not attach firmly and would lean at odd angles, but it would work.
 The CPS Changer has outputs for composite video, S-video and line-level mono audio.

-Upon launch in November 1994, Capcom initially manufactured only 1,000 units in Japan.

-The CPS Changer featured Super Famicom controller ports, allowing the use of all Super NES controllers, including their six-button joystick, the "CPS Fighter".
+The CPS Changer also featured Super Famicom/Super NES controller ports, allowing the use of all Super Famicom/Super NES controllers, including their own six-button joystick, the "CPS Fighter".

-All of the CPS Changer games used the CPS arcade hardware.
+All of the CPS Changer games used the CP System arcade hardware.
 The CPS Changer games were simply arcade PCBs in a special plastic shell suitable for home use.
-This concept was later re-used in the CP System II hardware.
-Some CPS1 games were changed slightly for home release, sometimes including debugging features or other easter eggs.
+This concept had already been done with the CP System II hardware a year prior.
+The plastic shells are identical to that of CP System Dash games.
+Some CPS-1 games were changed slightly for home release, sometimes including debugging features or other easter eggs.